thehung111/ViSearchSwiftSDK/README.md

 ![screenshot](./doc/xcode_1.png)

-You should change the access key and secret key to your own key pair before running.
+You should change the access key and secret key in AppDelegate file to your own key pair before running.

 ```swift